matea-nikolac/insta-forked/README.md

 The project was a great success!
 Our team collaborated exceptionally well, resulting in a fully functional app with a strong backend and a beautiful frontend design that looks clean and polished.

 ## Key Takeaways
-These are the key learnings from the project:

 * Daily standups were highly beneficial for our team as they allowed us to support each other, brainstorm ideas and celebrate achievements.
 * Trello proved to be a valuable tool for managing our workload, keeping track of tasks, and getting an overview of the project's overall progress.
 * Through this project, we gained confidence in developing a complete application with CRUD (Create, Read, Update, Delete) functionalities.